pintrest share button

 Weather

 Last but not least.
 Weather is without a doubt the most complicated variable we work around.
-When it rains and the ground is wet, it is very hard if not in most cases impossible to get on the ground and work.
-Even though we only need a few day to our work, a days worth of rain can need three to four days to dry out and brings most of our production to a stop.
+When it rains and the ground is wet, it is very hard if not impossible to get on the ground and work.
+Even though we only need a few days to complete our work, a days worth of rain can require three to four days to dry out and brings most of our production to a stop.
 Please keep in mind that when we get a few weeks of rain our whole schedule gets pushed back several weeks.

 Hopefully this has shed some light on the variables associated with the timing of an in ground pool project.
-These variables are not unique to our company.
+These variables are not unique to our pool company.
 All outdoor construction is affected in similar ways.
-Unfortunately however sometimes customers are told what they want to hear NOT the whole truth and why.
+Unfortunately, sometimes customers are told what they want to hear and NOT the whole truth.

 1605 Shawnee Ave, Columbus, OH 43211 | Columbus (614) 890-7665